 But surely, if we’re being all spiritually evolved, then playing a game such as “to impress” would mean there’s something deeply wrong with us … right?
 Surely we need to heal our sense of self-worth, examine how we we received love from our mommy as a toddler, rummage about in our past lives, and do some energy work?

 OR … we could just make sure we play the positive polarity of the game!

 If our game is “to impress,” we can use it as motivation to create the biggest, baddest, most impressive results in our own lives.
-And then, we can proudly say “Ta-dah!!!” (or, let’s be honest, a big “Fuck you!”) to our older sister, or our best friend from childhood, or those big industry experts or whoever our ego really wants to impress.
+And then, we can proudly say “Ta-dah!!!” (or, let’s be honest, a big “told you so!!”) to our older sister, or our best friend from childhood, or those big industry experts or whoever our ego really wants to impress.
 And we’ll have won that round of the game!
 Then we’ll look for someone new to impress.

 It’s okay if this need to impress isn’t pretty.
 Because, at the end of the day, we will have served and uplifted others in the process of winning our game … because there IS no other way to create amazing results.